Different types of tears that can occur during childbirth

 How do I know what type of tear I have?

 After the birth of your baby, your healthcare professional will carefully examine your vagina, perineum and rectum to see if you have a tear, and if so, what type.
 They will then advise you if you need stitches.

-If you have sustained a third or fourth degree tear, you will be transferred to the operating theatre where your muscles will be repaired.
-You will be given an epidural or spinal anaesthesia, so that you have good pain relief and can be examined thoroughly.
+If you have sustained a third- or fourth- degree tear, you will be transferred to the operating theatre where your muscles will be repaired.
+You will be given an epidural or spinal anaesthesia, so that you have good pain relief.